dvirtz/musicbrainz-scripts/src/acum-work-import/README.md

 9. Submit the rest of the relationships as usual.

 Since ACUM database treats every medium as a separate album all selected recordings should be under a single medium.

+To import a single work:

+1. Open a work editor.
+2. Find the work ID, this will be in the end of the work URL in ACUM, e.g. https://nocs.acum.org.il/acumsitesearchdb/work?workid=1005566.
+3. Insert the ACUM work ID in the input box.
+4. Click the import button.
+5. The work will be updated with links writers, ISWCs and ACUM ID work attribute.
+6. Review the changes.
+7. Submit the work.

 ## Release Notes